KevinGastelum/Relational-Database-FCC/README.md

 # 2. World Cup Database Challenge

-In order to complete this challenge we need to pull and store data from the World Cup games of 2014 and 2018 inside an SQL database (currently stored in games.csv). <br>
+In order to complete this challenge we need to pull data from the World Cup games of 2014 and 2018 and store inside an SQL database (stored in games.csv). <br>
 **First** we need to create a database compatible with our games.csv, which has the following structure:

 | year |    round    | winner  | opponent | winner_goals | opponent_goals |